Up to €875m of performing SME loans highly vulnerable in downturn - Central Bank

 Some €875 million – or 7.3 per cent – of all performing loans to small and medium businesses have a “high vulnerability” suggesting their ability to repay in the event of a downturn would be threatened, according to Central Bank research.

-The research, conducted across the Republic’s three pillar banks (AIB, Bank of Ireland and Permanent TSB), found that there is more than €12 billion in outstanding loans to SMEs.
+The research, conducted across three banks in the Republic (AIB, Bank of Ireland and Ulster), found that there is more than €12 billion in outstanding loans to SMEs.

 In his financial stability note for the Central Bank, Niall McGeever calculated a vulnerability score for each exposure by linking borrower characteristics and macroeconomic conditions to historical default outcomes.